Mantineo-Massimo/schedule-service/readme.md

 # **Campus Lesson Kiosk API**

-This is a Flask-based application that provides lesson schedule data in JSON format for campus information kiosks.
-It leverages **Pydantic** for input and output validation and implements caching to optimize API performance.
+This Flask-based application provides lesson schedule data in JSON format for campus information kiosks.
+It fetches and alternates between morning and afternoon lessons every 15 seconds.
+It also uses **Pydantic** for input and output validation.
 The application is fully containerized using **Docker** for consistent deployment across different environments.

 ---

 ## **Features**
 - Fetches lesson schedule data from the university API.
+- Alternates between **morning** and **afternoon** classes every 15 seconds in a single API route.
 - Validates both input and output using **Pydantic**.
-- Caches responses to reduce API load and improve performance.
 - Returns lesson data in a clean and readable JSON format with human-readable date and time.
 - Performs input validation on classroom (`aula`) and building (`edificio`) parameters.
 - Dockerized for seamless and easy deployment.